-Reese Schonfeld couldn’t have timed “Me and Ted” any better -- just as his account of the early days of CNN hits the shelves, the 24-hour news net is facing dipping ratings, sagging morale and across-the-board layoffs.
+Reese Schonfeld couldn’t have timed “Me and Ted” any better — just as his account of the early days of CNN hits the shelves, the 24-hour news net is facing dipping ratings, sagging morale and across-the-board layoffs.
+On the heels of parent company Time Warner’s recent merger with AOL, CNN is plotting a course for its future in an increasingly competitive universe.
 This compelling and entertaining history of the cabler’s salad days reminds us of the net’s original premise and expertly details how far off course CNN has strayed.